The Best Boston Specialty Coffee Roasters in 2024

 Pavement

-Pavement began life as a bagel shop in 1998.
-They’ve been growing ever since, shifting their focus increasingly towards specialty coffee.
-Pavement cafes were among the first in the Boston area to serve pour-overs and cold brews, and after 6 years of serving Counter Culture Coffee, they began roasting their own coffee in 2018.
+Pavement cafes were among the first in the Boston area to serve pour-overs and cold brews.
+After six years of serving Counter Culture Coffee, they began roasting their own coffee in 2018.

-Initially using Philadelphia’s Passenger Coffee’s roasting facilities, they have since opened their own roastery and cafe at 415 Western Ave in Brighton.
-They roast their coffee on a Loring S15 Falcon which is on full display, with a glass garage door separating the roastery from the cafe.
+Initially, they used the roasting facilities of Philadelphia’s Passenger Coffee.
+However, they have since opened their own roastery and café at 415 Western Ave in Brighton.
+They roast their coffee on a Loring S15 Falcon.
+This roaster is prominently displayed behind a glass garage door that separates the roastery from the café.

 Pavement imports their coffee through Collaborative Coffee Source, an importer that specializes in high quality, responsibly sourced coffees.
 Their coffees are available on their website or at any of their eight locations in the Boston area.